Falcon 9 Block 5: Improvements

 Since the debut of Block 5, SpaceX has continued to iterate on its design, manufacturing processes, and operational procedures.
-Among other changes, the initial Block 5 boosters did not have the redesigned composite overwrapped pressure vessel (COPV2) tanks.
-The first booster with COPV2 tanks was booster B1047 on the Es'hail 2 mission on November 15, 2018, and the second booster using the COPV2 tanks was CRS-16/B1050, which had its first launch on December 5, 2018.
 Later Block 5 boosters are also easier to prepare for flight, so SpaceX "prefer to retire" older cores by assigning them to expendable missions when possible.

 A pressure relief valve was added to the grid fins’ hydraulic system following a stall that resulted in a landing failure in 2018.
 Similarly, after a booster was damaged at sea in 2022, much of the fleet was upgraded with "self-leveling" landing legs.
 These legs help ensure the booster can be properly secured to the Octograbber, even in suboptimal sea states.

 To improve the rocket's performance, SpaceX has tweaked throttle settings and separation timings.

+COPV 2.0

+Initial Block 5 flights flew with the original COPV design and existing operational mitigations.
+COPV 2.0 tanks initially flew on the upper stage only, flying for the first time on the Es'hail 2 mission on November 15, 2018, and for a second time on the December 5, 2018 CRS-16 mission.

+The first booster to feature COPV 2.0s was B1054, which launched GPS III SV01 on December 23, 2018.
+This was the first mission to fly COPV 2.0 on both stages.